aptise/peter_sslers/README.md

 What's in the "box" ?

 * `OpenResty` Lua module to enable Dynamic SSL Certificate Handling on the `Nginx` webserver
-* A robust SSL Certificate Manager
+* A robust SSL Certificate Manager with Admin Dashboard and a full API
 * An integrated ACME V2 Client for LetsEncrypt Certificate Authority

 THIS CONTAINS EVERYTHING YOU NEED TO SSL-ERATE AN INIFINITELY SCALEABLE MULTI-SERVER OR MULTI-DOMAIN SETUP!!!